-A comparative test was carried out to evaluate concrete stiffness using standard cylinder (on 6 by 12-inch cylinder sample) compression tests (ASTM C 39) on the PCC slab samples.
+A comparative test was carried out to evaluate concrete stiffss using standard cylinder (on 6 by 12-inch cylinder sample) compression tests (ASTM C 39) on the PCC slab samples.
 The compression tests were carried out for 3, 7, 10, 14, 17, 21 and 28 days after casting.
 The outcomes of the tests are shown in Table 1.
-The procedure used to calculate concrete stiffness is as follows: (a) several compressive strength of the cylinders, and (b) the concrete slabs' dynamic stiffness obtained in these tests were then predicted using the ACI Committee 318 formulation [7], which is given as:
+The procedure used to 5 culate concrete stiffness is as follows: (a) several compression tests were conducted to establish the average compressive strength of the cylinders, and (b) the concrete slabs' dynamic stiffness obtained in these tests were then predicted using the ACI Committee 318 formulation [7], which is given as:

-$$E_c = 33W_c^{1.5}f_c^{0.5} \tag{19}$$
+$$E_c = 33W_c^{1.5} f_c^{0.5} (19)$$